lrichards-dev/AWS-S3-web-application/README.md

 # AWS S3 Web Application

-Overview
+**Overview**
-This project demonstrates how to deploy a static web application on Amazon S3.
+AWS S3 is a used basically for data storage and this project demonstrates how to deploy a static web application on Amazon S3.
 S3 is a highly scalable object storage service designed to store and retrieve any amount of data, at any time, from anywhere on the web.

 Prerequisites
 * An AWS account